DanielKnafel/Advanced-Programming-2-Anomaly-Inspection-Web-App/README.md

 # Advanced-Programming-2-Anomaly-Inspection-Web-App
 ## Introduction
 In this project we developed web inspection app according to two user stories:
-1) The user opens his browser with the url localhost:8080.
+1) The user opens preferred web browser runs the url localhost:8080 chooses one of the algorithms - simple or hybrid uploads two files:
-   He gets a website with options to upload train csv file and anomaly csv file.
+      a) train csv file.
-   After uploading and press submit, he gets the results in the output window.
-   The results contain anomaly inspection report.
+      b) test csv file which contains anomalies . press submit.
+   Files are sent to server where they're proccessed.
+   The reseponse with found anomalies sent straight to user and displayed in an output window

 2) The user sends HTTP POST command to the url localhost:8080 with algorithm, train csv file and anomaly csv file.
    The server returns a response to the user in a JSON that includes the anomaly inspection report.
 ## Video link